GhostActive/pymp-my-coding-skills/mastering-python.md

 ## Practice and Improvement

-The last two levels, *The Beginning* and *Transition*, were about content including, for example, features, modules.
-This section, *Practice and Improvement*, and the next level *Mastery* are about context - the big picture.
-Two good clues to producing *"clean architecture"* and *"clean code"* are effectiveness and efficiency:
+The last two levels, *The Beginning* and *Transition*, were about content, for example, syntax, features and modules.
+This section, *Practice and Improvement*, and the next level *Mastery* are about context, the big picture, and *"clean code"*.
+Two good clues to producing *"clean code"* and *"clean architecture"* are effectiveness and efficiency:

 * Effectiveness - What are the correct items (e.g. build-ins, modules or frameworks) to build a good solution?
-* Efficiency - What does a good implementation looks like?
+* Efficiency - What does a good solution looks like?

-Implicitly, both terms covers numerous dimensions in software development, e.g. use cases, requirements, software architecture, complexity, performance, resource consumption.
-To find a good or even the best solution, you need, beside knownledge and skills the third keystone: Experience - The ability to know what not to do.
+Implicitly, both terms covers numerous dimensions in software development, e.g. use cases, requirements, software architecture, complexity, performance and resource consumption.
+To find a good or even the best solution, you need, beside knowledge and skills the third keystone: Experience - The ability to know what not to do.

 Building a solid foundation requires practice by reading other's code, writing own code and refactor bad code.
 Improvement comes with the analysis of existing solutions and finding a better one.
 Always have the inner attitude to produce stable and *"clean code"*, including a appropriate documentation and testing.